Skip to Main Content

 Your member retention strategy starts with the onboarding experience.
 The way a member starts their journey lays the foundation for how long they’ll stay involved.
 Spend some time making sure it’s an experience they’ll enjoy.

-3. Don’t Overlook Direct Mail
+4. Don’t Overlook Direct Mail

 Email is an obvious communication choice for many nonprofits because it’s fast, relatively easy to execute, and can often be automated.
-However, the average email open rate for a nonprofit is 28.59% and, while that’s a better open rate than you’d see from a retail company, it’s still pretty low.
+However, the average email open rate for a nonprofit is 28.59%, and while that’s a better open rate than you’d see from a retail company, it’s still pretty low.

 Direct mail, on the other hand, is just the opposite.
 Seventy-seven percent of people sort through their mail as soon as they receive it, while 56% report receiving mail is a “real pleasure.”